26 January 2011

 The response to Idaho's theft from total strangers has overwhelmed us.
 Through encouragement, we also started our quest to educate the public about horse theft, prevention, recovery, identification, etc., a pursuit we continue today.

-As in many crimes, our trust in people shattered the day Idaho was stolen.
+As in many crimes, our trust in people was shattered the day Idaho was stolen.
 That, combined with our loss, affected our outlook on everyone.
 Our son was so scared that the people who took Idaho might return and get him that he slept in our room for a long time.
 (We are happy to report that he went back to his room)

 We understand that any crime has normal reactions to be expected.
 We experienced many emotions except anger, at least not too much of it.
 We used the anger through a positive outlet, looking for Idaho.

 Each day another stranger was helping us.
 We often sat in front of the computer or on the phone, amazed at the help pouring in.
-Sometimes it came when we felt like giving up, but we couldn't because we had to answer a letter or take care of something someone sent us.
+Sometimes it came when we felt like giving up, but we couldn't because we had to answer a letter or care for something someone sent us.

 We ended up in Cleveland, Tennessee, on Sunday.
 As luck would have it, we passed a rodeo sign advertising the sale barn where Idaho was sold on September 29, 1997.